 The Wachowski Brothers, (now Sisters) who are lifelong comic book fans, wrote the first draft of the script while filming The Matrix.
 The Sibling Duo had to postpone their project because they were working on back to back sequels to The Matrix.
 Now that everything is set in motion for them, filming began in 2005, they recruited actors for the main leads including their good luck charm Hugo Weaving, (Agent Smith from The Matrix Trilogy) to portray the title character, Natalie Portman as Evey Hammond, V’s new ally in his quest for liberation, and the late John Hurt, (The Elephant Man, Hellboy, Alien) as Chancellor Adam Sutler, the main antagonist responsible for creating a dystopian government.

 As the film was slated for release date in November 5th, 2005.
 An unexpected terrorist attack occurred in London, causing the film to delay the release until one year later.
 The Wachowskis denied the fact that they were rendering the Special Effects.
 I’m gonna assume that this was a Butterfly Effect.
 Whenever something tragic happens, it causes an upcoming event to suffer an unexpected result.

 V For Vendetta was finally released on March 17, 2006.
 It received critical acclaim from critics and comic book fans alike and it was also a box office success.
-The film became an instant classic inspiring an organization called “Anonymous,” wearing Guy Fawkes masks, the organization motives involves protesting, anti-surveillance, online vigilantism/hacking.
+The film became an instant classic inspiring an organization called “Anonymous,” wearing Guy Fawkes masks.
+The organization’s motives are protesting, anti-surveillance and online vigilantism/hacking.
 Some say they’re depicted as modern day Robin Hoods.